hoperyy/get-dependency-tree/README.md

     +   default

-        The default config is for `vue` project.
+        The default config is as below:

         ```js
         babelConfig: {